btroncone/learn-rxjs/operators/filtering/first.md

 ---

-:bulb: The counterpart to first is [**last**](last.md)!
+💡 The counterpart to first is [**last**](last.md)!

-:bulb: `First` will deliver an EmptyError to the Observer's error callback if the Observable completes before any next notification was sent.
+💡 `First` will deliver an EmptyError to the Observer's error callback if the Observable completes before any next notification was sent.
 If you don't want this behavior, use `take(1)` instead.

 ---